 DIVERSITY IN MENUS

 Several of the children I care for have very strict rules about what foods they can and can’t eat.
 I have hindu children who have rules about meat.
-I have had one with a very bad nut allergy, one who is strict vegetarian and others who are generally 'faddy' eaters so I have to be very organised with meals and snacks!!
+I have had one with a very bad nut allergy, one with an egg allergy, one who is strict vegetarian and others who are generally 'faddy' eaters so I have to be very organised with meals and snacks!!
 I also had a child who has coeliac disease and so had to be very careful of cross contamination when preparing food for them all.

 This doesn't present any problems though as I plan the week's menu (with the older children) for breakfast and their evening meal if required. the children call my menu 'the food list' and enjoy selecting their meals each week!
 We have special days when we experience a spectrum of foods from other lands, e.g. Chinese, Indian, Mexican, French, Italian - the children love the variety and it can only be good for their own social development.